Adding a Basic Time Machine SMB Share

 Click on the on the Windows (SMB) Share widget, then click Configure Service to open the SMB Service screen.

-You can also go to System Settings > Services and scroll down to SMB.
-If using the Services screen, click the toggle to turn off the SMB service if it is running, then click Configure to open the SMB Service settings screen.
+Go to System > Services and scroll down to SMB.
+When using the Services screen, click the toggle to turn off the SMB service if it is running, then click Edit to open the SMB Service settings screen.

 1. Click Advanced Settings.

-2. Verify or select Enable Apple SMB2/3 Protocol Extension to enable it, then click Save.
+2. Select Enable Apple SMB2/3 Protocol Extension to enable it, then click Save.